A FITNESS GUIDE

 - While keeping your arms at your sides gently rotate your shoulders backwards while simultaneously bending the knees.

-- Swing the arms simultaneously forwards and backwards
+- Swing the arms simultaneously forwards and backwards.
+Then alternately up and down.

 - Keeping your arms as loose as possible rhythmically rotate them from side to side